Step 1. Check the Validity of your Passport

 Additional documents may be requested to establish if you are qualified for the visa.
 For example, additional requested documents may include evidence of:

 - The purpose of your trip;

 - Your intent to depart the United States after your trip; and/or

 - Your ability to pay all costs of the trip.

 Note: Visa applicants must qualify on the basis of the applicant’s residence and ties abroad, rather than assurances from U.S. family and friends.
 A letter of invitation or Affidavit of Support is not needed to apply for a nonimmigrant tourist visa.
 If you do choose to bring a letter of invitation or Affidavit of Support to your interview, please remember that it is not one of the factors that we use in determining whether to issue or deny a nonimmigrant tourist visa.

 Step 4.
 Schedule an Interview Appointment

-To schedule an appointment for a non-immigrant visa (NIV) interview, please go to NIV Appointment System.
-Please, have your DS-160 Online Nonimmigrant Visa Application Form Confirmation Number handy.
+To schedule an appointment for a non-immigrant visa (NIV) interview, please go to the NIV Appointment System.
+Please have your DS-160 confirmation number available.
 It is located on your DS-160 confirmation page, in bold print.

 During your visa interview, a consular officer will determine whether you are qualified to receive a visa, and if so, which visa category is appropriate based on your purpose of travel.
 You will need to establish that you meet the requirements under U.S. law to receive the category of visa for which you are applying.
 Ink-free, digital fingerprint scans will be taken as part of your application process.
 They are usually taken during your interview.